 As can be seen there is a clear difference in terms of memory consumption depending on encoding configuration, namely for all simulations AI requires less memory than LDB, whereas LDB requires less memory than RA.
+However, it should be noted that the difference between AI and RA in much bigger for 4K resolution than for HD and smaller.
 It can be also seen that there is almost no difference between two runs of ECM in terms of memory consumption.
 Naturally higher resolution video sequences require more memory.

 Different QP influence